-(c) the condition or quality of goods, equipment, building or publicly owned capital goods may seriously deteriorate, unless action is urgently and necessarily taken to maintain them in their actual value or usefulness.
+- (c) the condition or quality of goods, equipment, building or publicly owned capital goods may seriously deteriorate, unless action is urgently and necessarily taken to maintain them in their actual value or usefulness. - (4) If a public entity procures goods, works or services under subsection (1), the accounting officer of such public entity, or in the case of the Board, the Chairperson of the Board must submit a report to the Policy Unit in the prescribed manner and form stating the reasons for, or the situation which necessitated, the emergency procurement.